aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 --------------

 Technically, data quality is represented in Aurelius Atlas as Apache Atlas concepts and as data in the metadata store (elastic app search).
-The field as well as a description of the data quality rule are entities in Aurelius Atlas, while the data actual data quality result is stored as metadata in elastic app search.
+The field as well as a description of the data quality rule are entities in Aurelius Atlas, while the actual data quality result is stored as metadata in elastic app search.

 Data quality result
 ~~~~~~~~~~~~~~~~~~~